-Stolen cars and car break-ins have been on the rise for the past several years, but they’ve seen a particular spike in 2020.
+Stolen cars and car break-ins have been on the rise for the past several years, but they’ve seen a particular spike in the past two years.
 This is largely due to the pandemic and people driving less and often leaving their cars parked for long periods of time (for tips on how to keep it mechanically sound, check out our article on how to care for your car during quarantine).

 There is, of course, only so much you can do to protect your car (assuming it’s not a Tesla, with its own hyper-vigilant ‘Sentry mode’) when you have to leave it parked outside.
 But here are some safety tips to help you minimize your chances of finding your car broken into, or gone altogether.

 A lot of us leave things in the car, because it’s often easier than carrying them back and forth between the car and our house or office.
 But putting everything (even things that aren’t valuable) in the trunk or otherwise out of sight is the best way to prevent a break-in.

 Even an empty messenger bag can look like it might have a laptop in it, so a car that’s completely empty is the best way to make sure a thief passes on by.